Aerial Surveys and Inspection

 With the ability to reach even the most inaccessible, hazardous or large-scale sites, Plowman Craven’s UAV (unmanned aerial vehicle) teams use the latest drone technology to provide a wide range of surveying and inspection services.

-Whether it’s a busy stretch of live railway, the roof of an historic building or an entire property portfolio, our highly-experienced pilots and surveyors can safely capture survey-grade data and high-resolution imagery at any location, in a fraction of the time taken by traditional survey methods.
+Whether it’s a busy stretch of live railway or an entire property portfolio, our highly-experienced pilots and surveyors can safely capture high-resolution imagery and survey-grade data to a sub-5mm accuracy level that is unmatched in the industry - all in a fraction of the time taken by traditional survey methods.

 Measuring and surveying solutions: